 Music Box is an audio streaming platform that wants to build a mobile application for high-quality audio streaming, which will include songs and podcasts

-As per the initial requirement phase, design a Rest API to achieve the following goals:
+As per the initial requirement phase, design a REST API (System and Process APIs) to achieve the following goals:

-Retrieve the list of all songs, podcasts, artists, genre, songs collection based on a particular artist.
+Retrieve the list of all songs, podcasts, artists, genre, songs, collection based on a particular artist.

 Simulate a song by changing the artist’s name.